 - a strongly supported vision and culture across the whole school community

 - structured professional development for staff.

-To maintain a 1-to-1 computer to student ratio, a number of Queensland state schools are considering a BYOx program.
+To maintain a 1-to-1 computer to student ratio, a number of Queensland state schools have implemented a Bring Your Own Device (BYOx) program.

 BYOx recognises the demand for seamless movement between school, work, home and play.